Swift bests Scorsese at box office, but ‘Killers of the Flower Moon” opens strongly

 After a record-breaking opening weekend of $92.8 million, “Taylor Swift: The Eras Tour” took in an estimated $31 million over the weekend from 3,855 locations, according to AMC Theaters.
 In an unconventional deal, the theater chain is distributing Swift’s concert film, and playing it only Thursdays through Sundays.

-Most Swifties rushed to see the film on opening weekend, when a large percent of sales were driven by advance ticketing.
+Most Swifties rushed to see the film on opening weekend when a large percentage of sales were driven by advance ticketing.
 Sales dropped a steep 67% in its second weekend, potentially signifying that “The Eras Tour” was predominantly an opening-weekend phenomenon.

 But “The Eras Tour” has still proved to be a movie event unlike any other.
-Within days, it became the highest grossing concert film ever in North America, not accounting for inflation.
-It’s quickly accumulated $129.8 million domestically.
+Within days, it became the highest-grossing concert film ever in North America, not accounting for inflation.
+It quickly accumulated $129.8 million domestically.

 More was riding on “Killers of the Flower Moon,” a historical crime drama about a string of murders against the Osage nation in the early 1920s.
 The film, which cost at least $200 million to make, is the largest production yet from Apple Studios.
 The streamer partnered with Paramount Pictures to release Scorsese’s adaptation of David Grann’s bestseller in 3,628 theaters, with plans to later stream it on a not-yet-announced date on Apple TV+.